Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * List of task and skills
   * required credentials and year of experience:
   * job type (full-time, part-time): full-time
-  * Location
+  * Location: remote or in the office centers.
-  * Salary, benefits and perks
+  * Salary, benefits and perks:

 ### Job posting for Engineers:
  * Occupation (SOC): Materials Engineers (17-2131.00)